neajul/New-Dependencies/Notes/Structure.md

 missing in this:

+- something about being nomadic, potentials for being nomadic, ad-hoc

 - for some people it's about literal survival
   - refusal and privilege (steve jobs was homeless once)